totucuong/totucuong.github.io/_posts/2020-05-10-YouCompleteMe.markdown

 ---
 layout: post
-title:  "YouCompleteMe with Vim8 on MacOS
+title:  "YouCompleteMe with Vim8 on MacOS"
 date:   2020-05-10
 author: To Tu Cuong
 ---